TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-preparetoship-is-slow.md

 ## **Recommended Steps**

 You may experience slow speeds during prepare to ship if you have a large number of small files.
+If you encounter any issues while copying data to the device or running prepare to ship, refer these articles -

+* (Troubleshoot issues related to Data Box)[https://docs.microsoft.com/azure/databox/data-box-troubleshoot]
+* (Troubleshoot issues related to Data Box Blob Storage)[https://docs.microsoft.com/azure/databox/data-box-troubleshoot-rest]